 Captioning and Transcripts

 Including captions on videos, turning on live captions during a meeting, and transcripts with audio files are not only required for accessibility, but helpful for everyone viewing or listening.
-Microsoft Stream, Teams, Zoom, and Ensemble offer live captions, automatic captioning, transcripts, and the ability to edit caption and transcript files.
+Microsoft Teams, Zoom and Panopto offer live captions, automatic captioning, transcripts, and the ability to edit caption and transcript files.
 Learn more about captioning and Bowdoin's captioning policy.

 In addition to the many applications available to download, the iPad comes equipped with a suite of customizable tools to assist with vision, motor skills, hearing, and more.
 Find out more about accessibility settings on your iPad.